lutzer/portfolio/site/projects/trust_me/index.md

 date: 2014-01-01
 ---

 *Interactive digital prototypes that were created and explored together with the Design Research Lab and Bundesdruckerei in 2014.
-The prototypes were ment to try out interaction patterns, animations and metaphors to create a new interface for the security technology 'trust-me', which is being developped by the Bundesdruckerei in cooperation with the Fraunhofer Institute for Applied and Integrated Security.*
+The prototypes were ment to try out interaction patterns, animations and metaphors to create a new interface for the security technology 'trust-me', a multiple sandbox operating system.*

 <span class="more"></span>